Sampangirobin3/Projects/README.md

 ## 📑 Report

-A **comprehensive project report** is included to summarize findings and results.
+A **comprehensive report** summarizing the findings and results is included.
 👉 [Open Report](report/DataScience_Report.pdf)

 ---